 When you’ve explored San Gimignano, it’s time to continue your Tuscany road trip to Siena.
 The drive takes about 45 minutes past Colle di Val d’Elsa and Monteriggioni.

 After you’ve settled in at your hotel, go for a stroll in the old town while looking for a nice place for dinner.
 The cobblestoned streets are super charming at night and bustle with life.

 For a serious luxury experience next to Piazza del Campo, stay at the Grand Hotel Continental Siena – Starhotels Collezione.
 The 5-star hotel is almost like staying in a museum with beautifully decorated walls and ceilings covered in frescos.
 For a mid-range budget, stay at Hotel Athena and for a budget stay, try B&B La Verbena 3 km outside town or Villa Socini at walking distance from the historic sites.

 Day four – Siena

 You can easily explore all of that before lunch and after lunch, you can head to the Duomo of Santa Maria Assunta, Siena’s mesmerizing cathedral where you also can visit the Baptistery of San Giovanni, the Crypt, Museo dell’Opera, and the astounding library, Libreria Piccolomini.

-If you have any reminding time before dinner, spend it getting lost in the streets and soak in the medieval feel this amazing town still breathes.
+If you have any remaining time before dinner, spend it getting lost in the streets and soak in the medieval feel this amazing town still breathes.

 Day five – Siena – Monteriggioni – Volterra